 Skip to main content

-How to get to Coconut Palace in Manila by bus or train?
+How to Get to Coconut Palace in Manila by Bus or Train?

 The following transit lines have routes that pass near Coconut Palace